Garden Pests & Disease Control

 Detection of Red Spider Mites

-These are tiny spiders with bristly backs hardly visible with the naked eye.
-If you are using a hand lens you would be able to see that the creatures have eight legs rather than the six types of insects.
+These are tiny spiders with bristly backs hardly visible to the naked eye.
+If you are using a hand lens you could see that the creatures have eight legs rather than the six types of insects.

 Like most spiders, they spin small webs that are clearly visible on the bottom of leaves, between leaves, over flower buds, and between forks of the plant.
 Small yellow or brown spots (stipples) may also appear on the tops of the leaves.